top of page

 Becoming a Host Site:

-Public Housing Authorities, local non-profits, and/or faith-based organizations are encouraged to contact our office for more information on how to get involved with the Community Cares AmeriCorps program.
+non-profits, and/or faith-based organizations are encouraged to contact our office for more information on involvement with the Community Cares AmeriCorps program.

 Where We Serve